-Why your content strategy is key in lockdown and beyond
+Why your content strategy is key

 Content has held its position as ‘King’ for some time now in the marketing world, but how has the COVID-19 pandemic's series of lockdowns and ultimately the hard jolt towards digital impacted digital strategy for brands?
 Furthermore, what has it meant for how consumers and audiences interact with brands?